A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London, Ontario

 Thank you for taking the time to go through these pages.
 Lots of things to think about, aren’t there?

-I have a small office here in London, and over the years, I have made tons of mistakes, poor judgement and yet kept at it and learned things the hard way and my aim is to mentor, help and guide a few agents better their career.
+I have a small office here in London, and over the years, I have made tons of mistakes, poor judgement and yet kept at it and learned things the hard way, and my aim is to mentor, help and guide a few agents to better their career.

 My goal is to attract 5-8 agents who would like to do 30-40 transactions a year and still have time to enjoy their life.
 I wish to slow down, so I am offering the opportunity to a select few who can understand the value of experience and the importance of a like-minded office.